Name: Terrestrial Gartersnake (Thamnophis elegans)

 What they eat

-- Terrestrial gartersnakes can eat a very wide range of animals, including slugs, worms, snails, leeches, tadpoles, frogs, mice, fish, lizards, small birds, and even others of their own species.
+- Terrestrial Gartersnakes can eat a very wide range of animals, including slugs, worms, snails, leeches, tadpoles, frogs, mice, fish, lizards, small birds, and even other snakes.

 - Studies of Vancouver Island populations of the Terrestrial, Common, and Northwestern Gartersnakes have shown that the relative abundances of Terrestrial and Northwestern Gartersnakes are negatively correlated, possibly due to predation on Northwestern Gartersnakes by Terrestrial Gartersnakes.